tully-t/Xeno/Conky/README.md

 - conky_draw.lua is the library itself - don't edit this file
 - conky_draw_config.lua is the config file where graphs are defined - edit this file
     - Templates can be found [here](https://github.com/fisadev/conky-draw)
     - freq_g (CPU frequency): the min and max values will need to be adjusted to your system.
 On a desktop, reported CPU frequency rarely drops to the minimum.
-I set a min value off 4.2 and a max value of 4.8 to restrict the graph to the top of my frequency range - this way, the graph movement is more significant and the graph gives more useful information.
+I set a min value of 4.2 and a max value of 4.8 to restrict the graph to the top of my frequency range - this way, the graph movement is more significant and the graph gives more useful information.

 ### Text Customization
 The text section follows the config section.
 Lines in this section display meters (text, images, or graphs) in the conky window.
 Specify position, font, size, color for each line.